mozilla-conduit/review/README.md

 To ensure that your changes work, run `circleci` locally.

-1. Ensure you have the `circleci` client installed, see https://circleci.com/docs/2.0/local-cli/
+1. Ensure you have the `circleci` client installed, see the [CircleCI CLI docs](https://circleci.com/docs/2.0/local-cli/)
 2. In your clone of this repository, run:
    `circleci local execute --job test_3_8`